Master of Fine Arts Program

 Image[Patricia Coates, Propagation Project, 2015]Patricia Coates, Propagation Project, 2015

-Windsor’s School of Creative Arts has one of the longest running MFA programs in Canada, founded in 1979.
-University of Windsor MFA graduates have gone on to establish significant careers as visual artists, educators, curators and arts professionals.
+Windsor’s School of Creative Arts has one of the longest-running MFA programs in Canada, founded in 1979.
+University of Windsor MFA graduates have gone on to establish significant careers as filmmakers, educators, curators, and arts professionals.

 Our faculty have established national and international reputations, exhibiting, performing, and screening films regularly in Canada and abroad.
-Currently, School of Creative Arts faculty members are working on a range of externally funded projects that explore multimedia performance, the intersection of art and biotechnology, ecology, architecture, documentary film, and urban culture.
+Currently, School of Creative Arts faculty members are working on a range of externally funded projects that explore fiction and non-fiction film and multimedia.
 We encourage applications from artists working in a wide variety of contemporary practices.

 Our award-winning School of Creative Arts film production faculty screen films regularly at Academy award-qualifying festivals across the globe.
 University of Windsor Film MFA graduates have gone on to rewarding careers in film production and post-production and have accepted positions as full members of IATSE and the Directors Guild of Canada.